97amarnathk/pyXO/README.md

 # pyXO
-This is an implementation of the classic 3x3 game of Tic-Tac-Toe and is then generalized to an NxN game for any N.
+This is an implementation of the classic 3x3 game of Tic-Tac-Toe and is then generalized to an NxN game for any N. The code implements various algorithms like MiniMax, MiniMax with Aplha-Beta pruning and Monte Carlo Tree Search for the bots to play the game.

 ## Setup
 Clone the repository using: